Milbaxter/onchain-judges-dispute-resolution/README.md

 Learn more about continuous attestation at the [ROFL Registry](https://github.com/ptrus/rofl-registry).

-### Trust Model Summary
+### Verification Model

-**You don't need to trust:**
+**No trust required for:**
-- The service operators
+- Service operators (can't manipulate results)
-- That the correct code is running
+- Code execution (cryptographically proven via TEE)
-- That responses haven't been manipulated
+- Response authenticity (ECDSA signatures verifiable on-chain)
-- That the service queries all providers as claimed
+- Provider queries (source code is auditable and execution is attested)

-**You only need to trust:**
+**Security assumptions:**
-- The Oasis Network's TEE attestation mechanism
+- The Oasis Network's TEE attestation mechanism is secure
-- The open source code you've audited
+- The cryptographic primitives (ECDSA signatures, SGX/TDX attestation) are sound
-- The cryptographic primitives (ECDSA signatures, SGX/TDX attestation)
+- The audited open source code correctly implements the intended logic

-Everything else is verifiable.
+Everything is cryptographically verifiable - no trust in operators required.

 ---